seanoliver/theragpt-app/.remember/memory/project.md

 ### State Management: Use Zustand (useCardStore) for cards in mobile
 - All card state and actions in mobile apps should use useCardStore (Zustand) from store/useCardStore.ts.
 - Do not use custom hooks like useCardService for card state or actions.

+### Review Logging UX
+- Log the review for a card as soon as it is first shown (when currentIndex changes), not only when the user advances or swipes.
+Avoid duplicate logs for the same card.